 Automatic enrolment - Employee pension assessment

 Once you reach your staging date for automatic enrolment, you must assess your employees every pay period.
-Sage One Payroll does this automatically for you and determines what type of worker each employee is.
+Payroll does this automatically for you and determines what type of worker each employee is.

 Payroll assesses your employees on the pay date that falls into the same pay reference period (PRP) as your staging date.
 This date can be either before or after your pay

-If your first assessment occurs before your staging date, Sage One calculates a partial contribution which is added onto the next pay run.
+If your first assessment occurs before your staging date, Payroll calculates a partial contribution which is added onto the next pay run.
 If it occurs after your staging date a normal contribution is calculated with no partial amounts.

 It’s common for the first pension deduction to be higher than you expect.
 This is because all staging dates are on the first day of the month and a tax month runs from the 6th to the 5th of the following month.
 This means the first pension deduction is for one month and five days rather than just for one month.